-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 16700 Primary Registration District No. or [If death occurred in a City (Ward) hospital or institution. give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE COLOR OR RACE DATE OF DEATH MARRIED WIDOWED OR DIVORCED Write the word) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from (Day) AGE If LE88 than and that death occurred, on the date stated above, at The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (Duration)\ (City or town.
-State or foreign country) Contributory NAME OF (SECONDARY) FATHER (Duration) RENT8 OF FATHER (City or town, State or foreign country (Address) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
-OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER At place In the (City or town, State or foreign country) of death. ds.
-State...
-Where was disease contracted if not at place of death?
-Former or usual residence.
+MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 228 Village Primary Registration District No. Ill death occurred in a City hospital or institution. give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE 8EX COLOR OR RACE DATE OF DEATH MARRIED WIDOWED Male OR DIVORCED Write the word DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from , 1910 to Dock 19 (Month) that I last saw ham alive on seh If LESS than AGE and that death occurred, on the date stated above, at 30 /m.
+The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry, business, or establishment in which employed (or employer) ..
+BIRTHPLACE (City or town., State or foreign country) Contributory NAME OF (SECONDARY) FATHER BIRTHPLACE PARENTS OF FATHER (City or town, State or foreign country) (Address).
+13 State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Heans of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
+LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) (City or town, State or foreign country) At place In the of death. ds.
+State Where was disease contracted If not at place of death? usual residence ADDRE88